Regional renewable power play in East Africa

 Hydragas plans a 600 MW power project series.
 Our plan is to develop half Lake Kivu’s potential into a regional energy powerhouse.
 The lake’s optimal production potential is 600 MWe of negative-carbon, gas-to-power for 50 years.

 In addition, the Ruzizi River outflow cascade potentially adds 576 MW of hydro power.
 The gas option earns $60 B in lifetime revenues before it begins to deplete.

-In addition, The Ruzizi River outflow cascade has potential to add 576 MW hydro power.
-The gas resource may earn $60 billion in lifetime revenues before gas begins to deplete.
-But adding the hydro potential can expand the output to almost 1200 MW.
-The hydro potential continues beyond the 50 years.
-Total power revenues can reach $100 – 120 Billion over these 50 years, depending on tariffs we expect to be nearly 50% lower than before, when replacing diesel-fired temporary power.
+But adding its hydro potential can expand the output to almost 1200 MW.
+The hydro output potential continues indefinitely, although it is limited seasonally.
+Power revenues can reach $100 – 120 Billion over these 50 years, depending on tariffs.
+We expect feed-in tariffs to be 50% lower than before, when replacing diesel-fired temporary power.

-But it’s important to note Hydragas’s higher potential.
-Its design can produce more power from the lake than any other operator.
-It has better methane recovery, based on smart process innovation.
+But Hydragas’s potential output is higher than competitors.
+Our design produces more gas , of better quality, than any other operator.
+Its smart process innovation has better methane recovery.
 The efficiencies of extraction are key.
-Efficiency enables the company to reduce the cost of power.
+So efficiency enables the company to reduce the cost of power.
 It places it among the lowest in the region.
-Hydragas can sell power to the grid at under half Rwanda’s retail price.
+However, Hydragas can sell power to the grid at under half Rwanda’s retail price, with good returns.

 Expanding the EAPP grid to connect & distribute

 EAPP has completed high-level planning for these grid expansions.
 The plan comprises numerous HV (>220 kV) inter-connector projects.
 One of these projects connects 2000 MW of hydro-power from Ethiopia.
 But this grid expansion plan requires coordination with the build-out of generation capacity.
 Ethiopia is leading the eastern grid network’s additions of supply.